Ickaser/car-graph-viz/README.md

 The `Position` class depends heavily on the `Graph` class, as described above.
 To simplify the interface with pygame, all values are rounded off and stored as ints.
 * Functions and methods of a Position instance:
-    * `Position(graph, nodeFrom, nodeTo, dist = 0, eqTol = 10)` : takes the graph, stores it internally (by reference, of course); takes `nodeFrom` and `nodeTo`, which sets the edge on which the car begins; dist is the distance *from `nodeFrom`*, which allows a position to be initialized on the edge instead of at the node.
+    * `Position(graph, nodeFrom, nodeTo, dist = 0, carSize = 10)` : takes the graph, stores it internally (by reference, of course); takes `nodeFrom` and `nodeTo`, which sets the edge on which the car begins; dist is the distance *from `nodeFrom`*, which allows a position to be initialized on the edge instead of at the node.
 If the graph has `weighted=True`, then adds the new instance to the `"population"` list attribute of the edge.
     * `pos.update(displace)`: Adds `displace` to the distance along the edge according to `pos.direction`, then recalculates `pos.coords` (and `xPos` and `yPos` as well).
 If using the `lanes` implementation, does not move if the
     * `pos.changeNodes(newNode)`: Used to move `pos` to a new edge.
 Makes a call to the `__init__` function described above, in order to recalculate all values.
 If using `weights` or `lanes`, removes pos from the edge's `"population"` attribute before calling the `__init__` so that the population is accurate.
 * Properties of an instance of Position (called pos for convenience):